Gigi Hadid & Karlie Kloss Are Doing This To Save The Elephants

 #KnotOnMyPlanet launches today!
 Go to https://t.co/GmubKgRN73 RIGHT NOW to donate & save the elephants! pic.twitter.com/PPrKKxqhKA— Doutzen Kroes (@Doutzen) September 9, 2016

-The campaign, which launched during New York Fashion Week, is looking to raise $15 million, 100% of which will go to organizations focused on saving elephants right now.
+The campaign, which launched during New York Fashion Week, is looking to raise $15 million, 100% of which will go to organisations focused on saving elephants right now.

 According to the Elephant Crisis Fund, an elephant is killed for its tusks every 15 minutes, but a $50 donation is enough fill a patrol car for an hour.